Matthew Ebden: 2019–2020: Hopman Cup; loss of form, out of top 300 in singles

-2021: Australian Open mixed doubles final, two Major quarterfinals & back to top 100 in doubles
+2021: Australian Open mixed doubles final, back to top 100 in doubles

 Ebden started his 2021 season at the first edition of the Great Ocean Road Open.
 He lost in the second round to Thiago Monteiro.
 At the Australian Open, he was defeated in the first round of qualifying by compatriot Jason Kubler.
 In doubles, he and John-Patrick Smith made it to the quarterfinals where they lost to the ninth-seeded team of Ivan Dodig/Filip Polášek.
 In mixed doubles, he teamed up with compatriot, Sam Stosur.
 They reached the final where they lost to Barbora Krejčíková/Rajeev Ram.

 Playing at the first edition of the Singapore Open as a wildcard, Ebden reached the quarterfinals where he lost to eventual champion Alexei Popyrin.
 In doubles, he and John-Patrick Smith made it to the final where they lost to the top-seeded team of Sander Gillé/Joran Vliegen.
 At the Saint Petersburg Challenger, he was defeated in the second round by qualifier Lucas Catarina.
 Getting past qualifying at the Open 13, he upset third seed Karen Khachanov in the quarterfinals to reach the semifinals of an ATP tournament for the first time since 2018.
 He retired during his semifinal match against top seed Daniil Medvedev due to injury.
 In Dubai, he retired during his second round match against fourth seed Roberto Bautista Agut due to the same injury he suffered from the previous tournament he played in.
 In April, he competed at the Sardegna Open.
 He lost in the first round of qualifying to Cedrik-Marcel Stebe.
 At the Orlando Open, he was beaten in the first round by sixth seed Prajnesh Gunneswaran.
 He was eliminated in the first round of qualifying at the French Open by Alejandro Tabilo.

 Coming through qualifying at the Nottingham Open, Ebden lost in the second round to top seed Dan Evans.
 At the Nottingham Trophy, he retired during his second round of qualifying match against compatriot, Alex Bolt, who would end up winning the title.
 At Wimbledon, he was defeated in the second round of qualifying by British wildcard Arthur Fery.

 Getting past the qualifying rounds at the Los Cabos Open, Ebden lost in the first round to Elias Ymer.
 Competing in Atlanta, he was defeated in the final round of qualifying by Evgeny Donskoy.
 At the Citi Open in Washington, D.C., he was eliminated in the first round of qualifying by Emilio Gómez.

 At the US Open, he was beaten in the first round of qualifying by Federico Gaio.
 At the same tournament he reached his second Grand Slam quarterfinal of the year in doubles partnering Max Purcell.

 He finished the year ranked World No. 57 in doubles and No. 232 in singles.